Financial aid •

 This aid offer letter you’ve gotten based on your FAFSA will cover the details of your scholarships, federal student loans, and need-based aid like grants you'll be able to use to help you cover the cost of attendance at your chosen school.

-Appealing for financial aid typically involves writing the school a financial aid appeal letter.
-In that letter, you must describe the what and the why—meaning what type of aid you are asking for and why you believe you deserve that aid.
+Appealing for financial aid typically involves writing the school a letter requesting more funds.
+In your request, you must describe the what and the why—meaning what type of aid you are asking for and why you believe you deserve that aid.

-The amount of financial aid you’re ultimately able to receive is based on a combination of factors.
-That combination will include (among other things) your income and the expected financial support from your family.
+The amount of financial aid you’re ultimately able to receive is based on a combination of factors, including but not limited to, your income and your academic achievements.

 Can you lose your financial aid eligibility?